punci-san/IIS/README.md

 ### Usage

 When developing open 2 consoles.
 First for client where you go into client folder and run `ng serve` which will start development server on  adress `localhost:4200` and will automaticly rebuild client side on each save in client folder and second one where you go into server folder and run `sudo npm run debug` and you need to run this command each time you change something in server folder

+### Start

+Before starting application you need to create mysql database with file `tables.sql` located in main directory.
+After it is created use command `npm run build` in main directory to start project then go to `http://localhost:4201/`.